njread/SAT_ACT/README.md

 In this project we investigated the data sets provided to us of the 2017 & 2018 SAT and ACT scores.
 After cleaning and manipulation of our data we were able to create meaning full graphics to highlight different metrics.
 ### What was found

-During this project I was able to conclude that there was no coolation between scores on the SAT and ACT due to several factors.
+During this project I was able to conclude that there was no coolation between scores on the SAT and ACT due to several factors. check check

 By showing the Scatter plots of the two tests we could clearly see that the data had no correlation.